VanessaKubayi/CompuKids-Website/README.md

 <h1 align="center"> CompuKids Website</h1>

 <p align="center">
-  A fictional educational website for kids to explore computers, technology, and STEM topics.
+  A fictional educational website for kids to explore computers and technology.
   Designed as part of my frontend development practice to demonstrate layout design, animation, and responsive UI.
 </p>